 Northumberland Christian School is a ministry of the First Regular Baptist Church of Northumberland, Pennsylvania.
-We hold to the London Confession of Faith of 1689 as the fullest expression of our faith.
 The following is a brief statement of our faith:

 - 1. We believe the whole Bible to be the verbally inspired and infallible Word of God, the only sufficient rule of faith and practice. - 2.
 We believe that the chief end of man is to glorify and enjoy his Creator, Who exists in three persons Father, Son, and Holy Spirit and these three persons are one God. - 3.
 We believe that the Lord Jesus Christ, the eternal Son of God, became man, vicariously placed Himself under the law and became obedient even unto the death of the cross, fulfilling the law for His people and atoning for their sin.
 He thereby purchased His church that they should be a holy people.
 He arose from the dead and ascended into heaven, where He continues to minister to His people as their prophet, priest and king. - 4.
 We believe that man is by nature dead in sin and must be born again by the Holy Spirit.
 Salvation is by grace through faith.
 Saving faith is the embracing of Christ as Lord and Savior, turning from sin to serve the living God, and this faith is the gift of God. - 5.
 We believe that Christ will come again, that all men will be bodily resurrected, and that Christ will judge all men.
 Those that have not obeyed the gospel shall be punished with everlasting destruction and shut out from the presence of the Lord, while those who by grace have obeyed the gospel shall inherit the kingdom prepared for them from the foundation of the world and shall ever be with the Lord.
-Until the day of His appearing, it is incumbent upon us to live in all purity as strangers and pilgrims in this world, holding forth the Word of life, that others may be brought to a saving knowledge of our God.
+Until the day of His appearing, it is incumbent upon us to live in all purity as strangers and pilgrims in this world, holding forth the Word of life, that others may be brought to a saving knowledge of our God. - 6.
+We believe that God wonderfully and immutably creates each person as either male or female, and that these two distinct, complementary sexes together reflect the image and nature of God (Gen. 1:26-27).
+We believe that God created marriage to be exclusively the union of one man and one woman, and that intimate sexual activity is to occur exclusively within that union (Gen. 2:18-25; 1 Cor.
+6:18; 7:2- 5; Heb.
+13:4). - 7.
+We believe that all human life is sacred and created by God in His image.
+Human life is of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.
+We are therefore called to defend, protect, and value all human life.
+(Ps.
+139) - 8.
+The statement of faith does not exhaust the extent of our beliefs.
+The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the final source of all that we believe.
+For purposes of our faith, doctrine, practice, policy, and discipline, we hold to the London Baptist Confession of 1689 as the fullest expression of our faith, and the elder board of First Regular Baptist Church of Northumberland is our final interpretive authority on the Bible's application.